awsdocs/amazon-opensearch-service-developer-guide/doc_source/learning-to-rank.md

 }
 ```

-If you search without using the Learning to Rank plugin, Elasticsearch returns different results:
+If you search without using the Learning to Rank plugin, OpenSearch returns different results:

 ```
 POST tmdb/_search